curv3d/curv/CONTRIBUTING.md

 ## Bug Reports
 Just create a new issue, if you can't find an existing issue that describes your problem.

-If a Curv script doesn't render properly, it might be a bug in glslViewer or an incompatibility with your GPU driver or your GPU hardware.
+If a Curv script doesn't render properly, it might be an incompatibility with your GPU driver or your GPU hardware.
 Please report:
 * What you see in the graphics window.
 If it's totally black, that may mean that the generated GPU code (a GLSL script) did not compile, in which case there should